 Yes, you can often negotiate moving quotes.
 Ask for price matching, look for discounts, and get estimates from multiple companies to compare prices before booking.

-For local moves, professional movers typically charge between $110 to $310 per hour, depending on the crew size and the complexity of the move.
+Professional movers typically charge between $110 to $310 per hour, depending on the crew size and the complexity of the move.

 The most expensive part of moving is usually the labor and transportation for long-distance or full-service moves, especially if packing, specialty items, or storage are involved.